ricardojoserf/TrickDump/README.md

 ## All in one

-If you prefer to execute only one binary, Trick.exe generates a ZIP file containing the 3 JSON files and the ZIP file with the memory regions:
+If you prefer to execute only one script, trick.py generates a ZIP file containing the 3 JSON files and the ZIP file with the memory regions:

 ```
 python trick.py [-o OPTION] [-p PATH]